chubbymaggie/fast/README.md

 * Removed the ANTLR3 branch to take full advantage of latest ANTLR4
 * Fixed some lexer errors in `smaliLexer.g4` (now all code of `Instagram` apk can be processed 10x faster) // for Angus Marshall
 * Added `apk2pb` script to process an APK into a tarball of protobuf representations // for Angus Marshall, Julian Harty
-* Modified the `Paris` schema to include hashes // for Nghi Bui
+* Modified the `Pairs` schema to include hashes // for Nghi Bui
 * Formed the `f-ast' team to maintain the project // for Qiuchi Li
+* Complete slice-diff feature // for Qiuchi Li

 *0.0.3* (July 6, 2017)